kaszperro/stack-overlang/README.md

 If you want to open existing file use: `java -jar stack-overlang.jar file`

+## :point_right: Mini-tutorial
+- You can write commands in main window (the window, you see when launching app)
+- You can go to previous window by clicking ESC
+- You can select questions/answers by arrows and clicking ENTER
+- Questions are market with [Q] symbol and answers with [A] symbol

 ## :loudspeaker: Commands
 Inside application you can use various commands: